zenika-open-source/promote-open-source-project/README.md

 <h1 align="center">Open source promotion cheat sheet</h1>

-> This cheat sheet summarizes important steps you should follow to promote your open-source project in the best conditions.
+> This cheat sheet summarizes important steps you should follow to promote your open source project in the best conditions.
 You can click items to expand and get more information from a topic.

 List of available languages: